YuChuang1205/MSDA-Net/README.md

 2. It is worth mentioning that **our solution based on MSDA-Net** won ***the first prize*** in **the PRCV2024 Wide-area Infrared Small Target Detection Challenge**

 3. Everyone is welcome to follow our new work [[**PAL Framework**](https://github.com/YuChuang1205/PAL)] on the task of *"Infrared small target detection with single point supervision"*.
 On the task of *"Infrared small target detection with single point supervision"*, equipped with our proposed "PAL Framework", MSDA-Net also has SOTA performance.

+4. !!!
+We strongly recommend using our integrated framework [[**PAL Framework**](https://github.com/YuChuang1205/PAL)], **which incorporates multiple networks, including MSDA-Net, and allows convenient switching between different supervision paradigms (Full supervision and Single point supervision) as well as multiple datasets (SIRST, NUDT-SIRST, IRSTD-1k and SIRST3).** In addition, compared with this released codebase that resizes training images to a fixed resolution, the PAL framework adopts a cropping strategy with a patch size of 256×256 pixels.
+Extensive empirical evaluations demonstrate that **the PAL framework provides a more reasonable basic training framework and consistently achieves superior performance**.

 ## Overview